vivek3120/DATA602/Assignment_08/README.md

 - Coming to a conclusion for the best performance.
 _____________________________________________________________________________________________________________________________________________________________________________
 ## CONCLUSION
-We were able to get an accuracy score of around 65%.
+We were able to get an accuracy score of around 67%.
+Adaboost not helping in improving the performance and Ensemble has good accuracy in comparision to others.
 ______________________________________________________________________________________________________________________________________________________________________________
 ## NEXT STEPS
 Can try it with different columns i.e. to check for some more reasons of flight delay.
 Or can look out for more data.